top of page

 PGC-2-bright.jpg

 Bassem A. Bejjani, MD is the Chief Medical Officer of Metis Genetics, a telegenetics counseling service company.
 He served previously on the Board of Trustees of The Henry Art Gallery at the University of Washington in Seattle.
-He is also the new Chair of the Western States Arts Federation (WESTAF) and past Chair of the Washington State Arts Commission (ArtsWA).
+He is also the Chair of Creative West (formerly WESTAF) and past Chair of the Washington State Arts Commission (ArtsWA).
 Dr. Bejjani has served on the Board of the Spokane Symphony, where he was Executive Vice-President.
 A graduate of the American University of Beirut, the University of North Carolina in Chapel Hill, and Baylor College of Medicine (BCM) in Houston, he is a pediatrician and a medical geneticist.
 As Clinical Professor at the Elson S. Floyd College of Medical Sciences at Washington State University, he helped establish the genetics curriculum for the first class of medical students.
 He is co-founder of Signature Genomics, a genomics laboratory that was acquired by PerkinElmer, Inc. in 2010.
 He is interested in arts and science education and the role of art in enhancing creativity, scientific learning and critical thinking.

 Bassem A Bejjani, MD